 A safety management system must specify all published technical codes, standards or specifications applied to or used or to be used in the design, construction, installation and operation of the gas plant.

-13. Means of ensuring adequacy of design, construction, etc.
+13. Means of ensuring adequacy of design, construction etc.

 A safety management system must specify the means used or to be used by the plant operator to ensure that the design, construction, installation, operation and maintenance of the gas plant and any modification of the gas plant —